-Each family is also responsible for travel costs to the Regional Tournament in Pueblo, and the State Tournament in Golden, CO.
+Each family is also responsible for travel costs to the Regional Tournament in Pueblo, and the State Tournament in Denver.
 Additionally, a team that competes well at Regionals and State may be able to continue on to Nationals.
 If a team advances to Nationals, all team members and families will be responsible for those travel costs.

 Just like a speech and debate team or a student orchestra, participation in Science Olympiad requires students and parents to devote time to individual study in each assigned event and weekly study with event partners outside of team meetings.
 Our goal is to have each event team ready to compete by January to make sure our students have a solid foundation in their events and to allow time for last-minute fine tuning.
 The amount of time and effort required to reach this point will vary between events, but all events wil require dedication from both parents and students.